Lois Mitchell: Lieutenant governor

 On May 20, 2015, Mitchell was appointed by Governor General of Canada David Johnston on the advice of Prime Minister Stephen Harper to be lieutenant governor of Alberta, replacing Donald Ethell.
 She was sworn in on June 12.
 As the viceregal representative in Alberta, she is styled "Her Honour" while in office and has the style "the Honourable" for life.

 Personal life

-She was appointed to the Order of Canada in 2012, when she also received the Queen Elizabeth II Diamond Jubilee Medal.
-In 1998, she won the YMCA Women of Distinction Award, and in 2008 was named Citizen of the Year by the City of Calgary.
+She was appointed to the Order of Canada in 2012 when she also received the Queen Elizabeth II Diamond Jubilee Medal.
+In 1998, she won the Calgary Women of Distinction Award and, in 2008, she was named Citizen of the Year by the City of Calgary.
 She was married to Douglas Mitchell, whom she met while at school in British Columbia, from 1961 until Doug's death in 2022.
 Doug was a lawyer, a Canadian football player in his youth, and later a commissioner of the Canadian Football League.
-They had four children, two daughters and two sons.
+They had four children: two daughters and two sons.
 Her grandfather, Tom Mackie, served as the chief of the Calgary Police Service from 1909 to 1912.
 She is of Scottish heritage.